Expanding on The Bowling Pin Model

-How to Develop Consumer Hardware (Part 1 of 4)
+How to Develop a Consumer Hardware MVP (Part 1 of 2)

 In this first entry of the series, I take a high-level look at the two ways you can go about developing consumer hardware, talk about some important base concepts and discuss the first stage of the first track which cover MVP development.

-How to Develop Consumer Hardware (Part 2 of 4)
+How to Develop a Consumer Hardware MVP (Part 2 of 2)

-In the second part of this series round up the MVP development track using a case study of a smart steamer.
-We cover how you’ll define what you’ll MVP will and won’t include and how to keep it lean without breaking the bank.
+In the second part of this series, I round up the MVP development track using a case study of a smart steamer.
+I cover how you’ll define what you’ll MVP will and won’t include and how to keep it lean without breaking the bank.

 8 Essential Rules for Building MVPs